-Registration dates and fees can be found in the WJEC Entry fees document available on the Administration page of the WJEC website, a link to the document is provided here:
+Registration dates and fees can be found in the WJEC Entry fees document available on the Administration page of the WJEC website.

 Registrations must be made at the start of the course (e.g. in year 1 of a 2 year course).